 The Fallacy of the Phantom Instrument

 Thus, suppose that, instead of maintaining a constant NGDP level, upon being confronted with the aforementioned adverse supply shock, the Fed lowers its NGDP target to a level consistent with an unchanged long-run inflation rate.
-I show that case in the next figure which, instead of showing just one potential output (or long-run aggregate supply) level, allows potential output to vary between high and low levels surrounding its mean, with the low level coinciding with point b.
+I show that case in the next figure, in which potential output (or the long-run aggregate supply schedule) is assumed to vary between high and low levels surrounding its mean, with the low level coinciding with point b.

-By reducing NGDP, will the Fed manage to keep both inflation and output at their target and potential levels?
-Probably not.
+Suppose that potential output drops to its lower value.
+Might the Fed manage to keep both inflation and output at their target and potential levels by allowing the growth rate of NGDP to fall?
+It doesn't seem likely.
 Because any aggregate demand innovation entails, ipso facto, some movement along an upward-sloping short-run AS schedule, by endeavoring to keep inflation unchanged the Fed is instead likely to create a temporary, negative output gap, coinciding with the temporary equilibrium shown as point c.
-(If, on the other hand, the Fed tried to keep above-average output growth from causing disinflation, it would risk boosting output above its sustainable level.
-It might, in other words, fuel a boom-bust cycle.)
+And if the Fed instead tried to keep above-average output growth from causing disinflation, it would risk boosting output above its sustainable level.
+It might, in other words, contribute to a boom-bust cycle.

 Yes, if the Central Bank had TWO INDEPENDENT instruments, and so could control BOTH P (price level) and y (real GDP) at the same time, then an NGDP target would be a bad idea. …But it does NOT have two independent instruments that can move P and y in opposite directions.
 It can either loosen (raise both P and y), or tighten (cut both P and y).
 So it's screwed.